Blue Danube (nuclear weapon): Deployment

 The first Blue Danube was delivered to stockpile at RAF Wittering in November 1953 although there were no aircraft equipped to carry it until the following year.
 No. 1321 Flight RAF was established at RAF Wittering in April 1954 as a Vickers Valiant unit to integrate the Blue Danube nuclear weapon into RAF service.
 The Short Sperrin was also able to carry the Blue Danube and had been ordered as a fall-back option, in case the V-bomber projects proved unsuccessful.

 Declassified archives show that 58 Blue Danubes were produced before production shifted in 1958 to the smaller and more capable Red Beard weapon, which could accept the Blue Danube fissile core and also could be carried by much smaller aircraft.
 It seems unlikely that all 58 Blue Danube weapons were operational at any given time.
 Blue Danube was retired in 1962.

 Bomb storage facilities for the weapon were built at RAF Barnham in Suffolk and RAF Faldingworth in Lincolnshire.
 These sites were built specifically to store bomb components in small buildings called 'hutches' with the high explosive elements of the weapons stored in dedicated storage areas.
 The storage facilities were probably closed in 1963 and put up for sale in 1966, the Barnham site becoming an industrial estate.
 The site at Barnham is a scheduled monument.

 Problems

 Major deficiencies with Blue Danube included the use of unreliable lead-acid accumulators to supply power to the firing circuits and radar altimeters.
 Later weapons used the more reliable ram-air turbine-generators or thermal batteries.
 Blue Danube was not engineered as a weapon equipped to withstand the rigours of service life; it was a scientific experiment on a gigantic scale, which needed to be re-engineered to meet service requirements, resulting in Red Beard.
-The same could be said of the first U.S. atomic bomb, Fat Man, which was quickly re-engineered after World War II.
+The same could be said of the third U.S. atomic bomb, Fat Man, which was quickly re-engineered after World War II.